backstage/backstage/docs/plugins/composability.md

 );
 ```

-### New Catalog Components
+### Catalog Components

-The established pattern for selecting what plugins should be available on each
-catalog page is to use custom components in the app, with logic embedded in the
-render function.
-Typically this takes form as a component that either receives
-the entity via props or uses the `useEntity` hook to retrieve the selected
-entity.
-A `switch` or `if` / `else if` chain is then used to select what
-children should be rendered based on information in the entity.

-This pattern will no longer work with the new composability system, and in
-general is very difficult to build any form of declarative model around, as it
-depends on runtime execution.
-To help replace existing code, a new
+To help structure the catalog entity pages in your app and choose what content
-`EntitySwitch` component has been added to the `@backstage/catalog` plugin,
+to render in different scenarios, the `@backstage/catalog` plugin provides an
-which grabs the selected entity from a context, and selects at most one element
+`EntitySwitch` component.
+It works by selecting at most one element to render
-to render using a list of `EntitySwitch.Case` children.
+using a list of `EntitySwitch.Case` children.

 For example, if you want all entities of kind `"Template"` to be rendered with a
 `MyTemplate` component, and all other entities to be rendered with a `MyOther`